sweetparadize/sweetparadize/README.md

                                       - ------------------✩-------------------- -

                                         Solrynist . hide if do not want to int.
                                      Ritzy , Ritz , molly or columbina . any prns .
-                                                  13 and under dni
+                                 if your not one of my comf ppl dont cover me fully 13 and under dni

                                       - ------------------✩-------------------- -